nastys/PDA-T2/README.md

 What does it do?

 PDA-T2 aims to provide a stable player experience to someone with no knowledge of the Japanese language.
-Basically, make the core game and it's menus understandable and usable to a non-Japanese speaker.
+Basically, make the core game  understandable and usable to a non-Japanese speaker.

 The module select, lyrics, titles and various screens will all be translated by the final release.